 The logic behind calling tomatoes a fruit is, “anything that develops from the ovary of a flowering plant, or in a seed-bearing part of a plant, is classified as “fruit.”

-Even though tomatoes are most commonly used in savoury dishes, and are not sweet, their development from the ovary located at the base of the flower, make them fruit.
+Even though tomatoes are most commonly used in savory dishes, and are not sweet, their development from the ovary located at the base of the flower, make them fruit.

 The fun part is, they are not only considered as “fruits” in botany but are technically classified as a berry.